NFL DFS picks, Week 13 Sunday: Daily Fantasy lineup advice for FanDuel, DraftKings

 DFS millionaire Mike McClure shares his top daily fantasy football picks and lineup advice for Sunday main slate in NFL Week 13

 Ten more games are set for the Week 13 NFL DFS 'main slate' on Sunday, consisting of all the games that kick in the afternoon windows.
 The highest total on the board is Bills vs. Steelers at 45.5, making players like Josh Allen, James Cook and DK Metcalf potential targets for NFL lineups.
+Aaron Rogers (wrist) is also in the NFL DFS player pool after missing last week's game.
 With injuries impacting many rosters and the weather turning colder, however, offense could be tougher to find as the regular season winds down.

 Which players should you target for your NFL DFS picks, and who are the daily Fantasy football sleepers that can differentiate your roster in tournaments on daily Fantasy sites like FanDuel or DraftKings?
 Before making any NFL DFS picks for Week 13 Sunday, be sure to check out the NFL DFS advice, strategy, and stacks from SportsLine daily Fantasy expert Mike McClure.